Undergraduate Clinical Research Internships

 What does an internship involve?

-Join us and you'll undertake a two-year, part-time programme working within one or more clinical research projects at the Liggins Institute.
-You'll be assigned supervisors and mentors and will also work alongside graduate students.
-Interns will be paid for casual work during the semester and full time work during the summer break.
+Interns undertake a two-year programme working within one or more clinical research projects at the Liggins Institute.
+Successful applicants are assigned supervisors and mentors and work alongside graduate students at the Liggins Institute.
+Interns are paid for casual work during the semester and full-time work during the summer breaks.

-You'll be involved in completing, presenting and publishing a research project and will gain invaluable research skills and experience.
-There is potential to undertake further formal research training (usually a PhD) at an appropriate stage in your future career, and remain involved in future Liggins research.
-This unique opportunity is made possible by a philanthropic gift from the Aotearoa Foundation.
+Interns are involved in completing, presenting and publishing a research project and gain invaluable research skills and experience.
+There is potential to undertake further formal research training (usually a PhD) at an appropriate stage in their future career and remain involved in future Liggins research.

 • MRI for early detection of developmental problems in moderate-late preterm babies